karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-29, Sunday

+(spent the day visiting family in PA)

 * 0.05h: Fixed the `src/main/java` compile errors caused by the CXF 3.0 switch.
     * Haven't looked at the `src/test/java` compile problems it caused, though.

-(spent the day visiting family in PA)
+### 2013-12-30, Monday

+* 1.25h: Made progress on getting `AccountServicesIT` to pass, but still not there.
+    * Fixed the `src/test/java` compile errors.
+    * Got `AuthenticationFilter` running again.
+        * Looks like I'll have to inject `@Context SecurityContext` instances, rather than `@Context AccountSecurityContext` instances.
+Not 100% on that, but seems likely.
+    * Implemented a bit more of the JPA stuff.
+        * Next step is probably to write tests for the DAOs.
+Looks like they may not be working as expected.